 Unmarried individuals (Single) with income over $200,000 and Married couples filing jointly with income over $250,000 will also pay a 3.8% Medicare surcharge tax on investment income; thereby increasing the effective rate on capital gains to 23.8% (20% + 3.8%).

 According to the IRS, approximately two out of every three taxpayers claim the standard deduction on their income tax returns.
-In 2015, there was a change to the standard deduction amounts for all individual taxpayers, including:
+In 2016, there was virtually no change to the standard deductions from their 2015 levels, including:

-Studies funded by the IRS demonstrate it continues to be more expensive to drive a car.
+Studies funded by the IRS continue to reflect the price of gasoline.
 The standard mileage deductions (or reimbursement rates) appear in the following table:

 |Category||Rate (January to December)|